 The Institute will focus also on expanding new business opportunities in areas that offer significant, although largely unexplored, regional economic development potential, in areas such as arts and culture, technology and tourism.

-Of 37 colleges that applied for the grant, only 11 won a NACCE/Coleman award at NACCE’s at 2013 annual conference in Charlotte, NC, last October.
+Of 37 colleges that applied for the grant, only 11 won a NACCE/Coleman award at NACCE’s October 2013 annual conference in Charlotte, NC.

-“We are tremendously grateful to the generosity of NACCE and the Coleman Foundation for this award,” said Charles ‘Chuck’ Terrell, Eastern’s president, and one of a three-person team that made the successful proposal to NACCE at its 2013 annual conference in Charlotte, NC, October 13.
+“We are tremendously grateful to the generosity of NACCE and the Coleman Foundation for this award,” said Charles ‘Chuck’ Terrell, Eastern’s president, and one of a three-person team that made the successful proposal to NACCE at the 2013 annual conference.

 “We see the Institute as a grand partnership among the college and the communities, schools, businesses, financial institutions and entrepreneurial individuals of Eastern’s six-county service district.”